Kit car insurance

 • Rally/track day cover – if you want to race your kit car, you may need to pay extra for optional track days cover.

 • Multi-vehicle cover – many kit-car enthusiasts own more than one car.
-If that’s you, think about finding an insurance provider who’ll insure all of your cars on one policy.
+If that’s you, think about finding an insurance provider that could insure all your cars on one policy.

 Each policy is different, so always check the terms and conditions before you buy.